slackapi/bolt-js/docs/_future/create_new_app.md

 module.exports = { TimeOffWorkflow };
 ```

-In order to create a workflow that utilizes user input, such as one that uses a form, you'll need to pass in `interactivity` as one of the workflow's `input_parameters` under `properties`.
+Here we want our workflow to take in user input, like form data.
+To do this we will need to pass in `interactivity` as one of the workflow's `input_parameters` under `properties`.
 This will allow the form to be interacted with.

-Now that the workflow has been defined, you can start adding steps underneath the definition, which will execute additional functionality in your workflow.
-Steps are executed in the order they appear.
+With our workflow defined, we can start by adding steps to it, which will execute additional functionality in your workflow.
+Steps are executed in the order you defined them.
 For the Time Off Request workflow, the first step will be a form that will allow the user to enter in their time off request.

 ```js
 const step1 = TimeOffWorkflow.addStep(